silversub/terraform/provider/power-vsi-resources.md

 To find supported input parameter values, you can use the Power Systems CLI plug-in in {{site.data.keyword.cloud_notm}}.
 To install the plug-in, run `ibmcloud plugin install pi`.
 {: tip}

+If you want to create, update, or delete Power System resources in a multizone-capable region, you must specify the `zone` in the `provider` block of your Terraform configuration file.
+For more information, see the [provider reference]().
+{: important}

 ## `ibm_pi_image`
 {: #power-image}